-Some great mountain biking can be found within the Sugarbush ski area in Tofte and at Pincushion Mountain in Grand Marais.
+Great mountain biking can be found within the Sugarbush trail system in Tofte and at Pincushion Mountain trail system in Grand Marais.
 The trails are encompassed within the North Shore cross country ski trail network and offer many different loops that vary in length and difficulty.
 There are lots of ups and downs with amazing views of Lake Superior and surrounding Sawtooth mountains.